jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 ### Simple Visual & Technical Decomposition of Linear Trend Model

 > **Remarks**: All values are randomly generated to produce such result, as such result means nothing without observed data to fit the priors to.
 This is purely demonstrative work.
+These lines of codes will be partially recycled for our final model built at the end.
+We primarily want to understand the components in pieces & how they come together.

 ---